Enjoy whole foods

 More than half of the L-dopa is found in the pod.
 Dr Weil's recipe discards most of the real virtue of this wonderful bean.

-Real bread contains all the vitamins, minerals and fatty acids of the whole-grain; the three streams of bran, germ and endosperm are not separated.
+Real bread contains all the vitamins, minerals and fatty acids of the whole-grain; there is no separation of the three streams of bran, germ and endosperm.

 However millers are allowed by international law to remove forty-percent of the goodies and still call it whole meal.
 It's a big fat lie.